Kramer (musician): Recent activities

-Kramer is associated with the formation of the "slowcore" movement because of his production work for Low and Galaxie 500.
+Kramer is associated with the formation of the slowcore movement because of his production work for Low and Galaxie 500.

-Kramer operates a private CD/LP mastering and mixing studio in Florida.
+From 2003 to 2023, Kramer operated a private CD/LP mastering and mixing studio in Florida.
 In 2006, he announced the return of his record company under the name Second-Shimmy.
-The debut release in October 2006 was I Killed the Monster - 21 Artists Performing the Songs by Daniel Johnston, featuring performances by Dot Allison, Fair & Kramer, Daniel Smith & Sufjan Stevens, Kimya Dawson, R. Stevie Moore, Major Matt Mason USA, Jeff Lewis, Joy Zipper, and others.
+The debut release in October 2006 was I Killed the Monster - 21 Artists Performing the Songs by Daniel Johnston, featuring performances by Dot Allison, Fair & Kramer, Daniel Smith & Sufjan Stevens, Kimya Dawson, R. Stevie Moore, Major Matt Mason USA, Jeff Lewis, Mike Watt, and many others.
+The label released five CDs and ceased operations.

-In 2006, Kramer worked on the LP Exaltation of Larks, a solo release from Dot Allison.
+In 2006, Kramer produced Exaltation of Larks, a solo release from Dot Allison for which he acted as arranger and played most of the instruments.
 The LP was released in September 2007 on Cooking Vinyl in the UK and P-Vine in Japan.

 Kramer premiered his composition "Things to Come" in Tokyo in 2007.
 Hoping to perform the piece annually, he performed it in Tel Aviv in 2008, Melbourne in 2009 and Paris in 2010.
-In January 2008, Kramer toured with Fair; 14 cities in 14 days in Japan with Mike Watt and Samm Bennett in a "dueling bass" trio named Brother's Sister's Daughter.
+In January 2008, Kramer toured 14 cities in 14 days in Japan with Mike Watt and Samm Bennett in a dueling bass trio named Brother's Sister's Daughter.

-In 2012 Kramer released The Brill Building on Zorn's Tzadik label, an album of cover songs written in the Brill Building in the early 1960s.
-In 2017, Tzadik followed that release with Kramer's The Brill Building, Book Two, featuring guitar work by Bill Frisell.
+In 2012 Kramer released The Brill Building on John Zorn's Tzadik label, an album of cover songs written in the Brill Building in the early 1960s.
+In 2017, Tzadik followed that release with Kramer's The Brill Building, Book Two, featuring guitar performances by Bill Frisell.

-Also in 2017, Kramer launched Shimmy-500, a vinyl-only record label.
-The first release on the label on June 9, 2017, was the third Jad Fair & Kramer collaboration The History of Crying, featuring guitar solos by Butthole Surfers guitarist and producer Paul Leary.